Flat-file Content Management Systems

 Documentation is clear and helpful.
 The documentation is actually a Grav site with a particular Grav theme designed for eLearning.
 Be prepared to spend some time learning Grav, but also expect to have some fun, as Grav bills itself as the platform that “puts the fun back into” web development.

 I for one am quite happy to have Grav in my toolbox for sites that don’t require a lot of users, pages, or features.
-Andy Miller and his team deserve a lot of credit for putting this excellent open-source package together, at a time when almost everything seems to be moving in the direction of great complexity.
+Andy Miller and his team deserve a lot of credit for putting this excellent open-source package together, at a time when almost everything seems to be moving in the direction of greater complexity.
 Thanks Andy!
 Job well done.